-Over the years, we have talked to many CCMH graduates about why they chose to become a RMT.
+Over the years, we have talked to many CCMH graduates about why they chose to become a Massage Therapist.
 For many, the opportunity to heal and lift up others during a challenging period in their lives was a major incentive – often because they personally experienced something difficult themselves.
 Massage Therapy can be life enhancing for both patients and practitioners.
 This week we spoke with Shaelyn Elliott, a national level competitive figure skater who left the challenges of the ice to pursue a rewarding career in Massage Therapy.

 As a competitive athlete, Shaelyn endured many injuries, setbacks and challenges before pursuing Massage Therapy: